kirel/detexify/README.markdown

-# Latex symbol classifier
+# Detexify

-This is proof of concept work.
-It is <strike>slow and</strike> inaccurate.
-This may change if I find time or interested people.
+LaTeX symbol classifier as a webservice.

 Copyright (c) 2009 Daniel Kirsch, released under the MIT license, see MIT-LICENSE